Integrating Movable Antennas and Intelligent Reflecting Surfaces for Coverage Enhancement: System Model and Problem Formulation

 \subsection{Transmission Protocol}

-In IRS-assisted MA systems, designing MA positions and IRS reflection coefficients based on instantaneous channel state information (CSI) poses significant practical challenges.
-First, acquiring accurate instantaneous CSI by exhaustively scanning all possible antenna positions at the BS is both computationally prohibitive and time-consuming.
-Second, frequent repositioning of antennas to adapt to instantaneous CSI leads to substantial energy consumption.
-Third, in fast-varying channels, reconfiguring the IRSs as frequently as the transmit beamforming introduces considerable synchronization challenges between the BS and IRSs, primarily due to control latency and limited coordination capabilities.
+In IRS-assisted MA systems, optimizing MA positions and IRS phase shifts based on instantaneous channel state information (CSI) faces several practical obstacles.
+First, acquiring accurate CSI through exhaustive scanning of all potential antenna positions is computationally prohibitive and time-consuming.
+Second, frequent repositioning of antennas to track instantaneous CSI incurs excessive energy consumption.
+Third, in fast-varying channels, frequent IRS reconfiguration synchronized with BS beamforming is hindered by control latency and limited coordination.

-Nevertheless, since the locations of the BS, IRSs, and target areas are known and fixed, the LoS components of the involved channels remain stable over relatively long periods.
-Moreover, given fixed MA positions and IRS reflection coefficients, estimating the instantaneous CSI of the resulting effective BS-to-location channels is considerably easier than acquiring the full IRS-related CSI.
-Inspired by these observations, we consider a hierarchical transmission protocol.
-Specifically, the MA positions and IRS reflection coefficients are optimized based on statistical CSI, leveraging the long-term stability of the LoS components.
-Once these parameters are determined and fixed, the transmit beamforming at the BS is designed using instantaneous CSI.
-This hierarchical design substantially lowers the overhead of channel estimation, reduces the computational complexity of beamforming, and streamlines practical implementation.
+Nevertheless, since the BS, IRSs, and target areas are known and fixed, the LoS components of the involved channels remain stable over relatively long timescales.
+Moreover, once the MA positions and IRS phase shifts are fixed, estimating the instantaneous CSI of the resulting effective channels becomes far simpler than acquiring the full IRS-related CSI.
+Motivated by these observations, we adopt a hierarchical transmission protocol: the MA positions and IRS phase shifts are optimized using statistical CSI, while the BS transmit beamforming is designed with instantaneous CSI.
+Here, statistical CSI refers to large-scale and long-term channel characteristics, including path loss, Rician factors, deterministic LoS angles, and the statistical distribution of the NLoS components.
+In practice, path loss parameters can be obtained from field measurements followed by regression fitting of a path loss model, while Rician factors are estimated from pilot-based measurements averaged over time.
+The LoS angles and distances are determined directly from the deployment geometry of the BS, IRSs, and target areas.
+For the NLoS components, their statistical behavior is modeled by an i.i.d.
+Rayleigh fading distribution.